syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 {% endhighlight %}

-The following code snippet shows how to retrieve the Word document contents as a plain text.
+The following code example shows how to retrieve the Word document contents as a plain text.

 {% highlight c# %}
 [C#]

-//Load a template document
+//Loads a template document

 WordDocument document = new WordDocument("Template.docx");

-//Get the document text
+//Gets the document text

 string text = document.GetText();

-//Create new Word document
+//Creates new Word document

 WordDocument newdocument = new WordDocument();

-//Add new section
+//Adds new section

 IWSection section = newdocument.AddSection();

-//Add new paragraph
+//Adds new paragraph

 IWParagraph paragraph = section.AddParagraph();

-//Append the text to the paragraph
+//Appends the text to the paragraph

 paragraph.AppendText(text);

-//Save and close the document
+//Saves and closes the document

 newdocument.Save("Sample.docx");